-I am a Senior Lecturer in Cognitive Linguistics and Discourse at Lancaster University.
-My
+I am a Senior Lecturer in Linguistics at Lancaster University.
+My research addresses

 In the second, drawing on insights from Critical Discourse Analysis and Evolutionary Psychology,